 4 Steps To Combat The Social Troll

 Lurking under the bridge, lulling you into a false sense of safety.
-They fire out at the most unexpected moments, with acid-tongued barbs.
-Just like the proverbial billy goat’s reaction, the urge to run and hide is high.
+They fire out at the most unexpected moments with acid-tongued barbs.
+Like the proverbial billy goat’s reaction, the urge to run and hide is high.

 Yet this is not the answer.
 It’s kind of exactly what they are looking for.
-A response to their anger and (often) bullying is not best handled by silence.
-No matter what your business or your social presence, we have each experienced something like this before.
+Silence is not the best response to their anger and (often) bullying.
+No matter your business or social presence, we have experienced something like this before.

 It’s the nature of anonymity which is so wonderful and so creepy at the same time.

-We’ve forgotten how to openly approach a problem without lashing out.
-Hiding behind the safety of the keyboard.
-It’s not necessarily entirely bad either.
-Sometimes it’s the only way to actually contact a company about an issue.
+We’ve forgotten how to approach a problem openly without lashing out.
+Hiding behind the safety of the keyboard is not necessarily entirely bad, either.
+Sometimes, it’s the only way to actually contact a company about an issue.

 1. Don’t React Negatively